 And if you strain your eyes, you can glimpse Paradise Divide way down at the end of the Slate River Valley.

 Along the trail itself, wildflowers spring up every year, and the aspen groves—while gorgeous any time of year—turn a brilliant gold in September.
-Running out-and-back on Lower Lower Loop is a fantastic route for those looking for an easy, enjoyable trail run.
+Hiking out-and-back on Lower Lower Loop is a fantastic route for those looking for an easy, enjoyable hike.

 Since the Lower Lower Loop follows the bank of the river, the elevation gain is minimal.